Tuesday 1st February, 2011

 In the last twenty years, the conservatory industry has installed an estimated three million conservatories.
 This is a huge achievement, certainly in terms of bald numbers – but could we have done a better job?
 Has there been a temptation to take the money and run, by simply adding the simplest white box?

 Given that our industry has slowed a little in the last few years, it’s worth pausing for breath to determine if we could do things better and also to consider the sizable refurbishment opportunity that is now presenting itself.

-A good few years ago the Glass and Glazing Federation – partly to understand the issues better and partly to prove something to government at the time – funded a report with the industry to look at issues like orientation and the age of the property, to determine if through simple changes in design a better overall consumer experience could be delivered.
+A good few years ago the Glass and Glazing Federation (GGF) – partly to understand the issues better and partly to prove something to government at the time – funded a report with the industry to look at issues like orientation and the age of the property, to determine if through simple changes in design a better overall consumer experience could be delivered.
 Ultraframe jointly funded the research with a number of industry partners.

 Two of the more interesting facts to emerge from the research report were as follows – firstly, the age of the property to which the conservatory is being added is critical in determining the specification of the glazing and secondly, the actual style of the conservatory which is sold to the consumer can have a huge impact on the energy consumption of the dwelling.

 Let us illustrate this point (see illustration alongside – is the approach to designing a conservatory the same in both instances?)

 Houses built around the 1900’s typically don’t have cavity walls, and so the thermal performance of the masonry will be quite poor.
 By fitting a lean to conservatory across the whole width of the reverse elevation of this type of property it can make a net energy saving, as heating costs are lower due to the buffering effect of the conservatory.
 Clearly this effect is higher or lower depending whether the 1900’s house is North or South facing.